aspark003/ML_portfolio/nearest_neighbors/ReadMe.md

 - Distance: 0 acts as a baseline anchor (self_distance)
 - Distance growth forms a stable geometric signal
 - Neighbors tighten as it moves from distance to distance
--
+- Metric choice (Euclidean vs Manhattan) shifts where the signal changes, not whether it exists

-This project focuses on **nearest neighbors distance signal**, not building a production model.
+This project focuses on **interpreting nearest-nighbor distance geometry**, not building a production model.